Archie9010/Beautiful-Castles/README.md

 ### Media

-* The fonts used were imported from Google Fonts
+* The fonts used were imported from [Google Fonts](https://fonts.google.com/)
-* The icon in the header, footer were taken from Font Awesomne
+* The icon in the header, footer were taken from [Font Awesomne](https://fontawesome.com/)
-* Backgroun Castle picture on the main page were taken from pexele
+* Backgroun Castle picture on the main page were taken from [pexels](https://www.pexels.com/)
-* All images in Castle section were downloaded from Wikipedia
+* All images in Castle section were downloaded from [Wikipedia](https://en.wikipedia.org/wiki/Main_Page)

 ### Code

-* Code on how to do the sadow-box came from information on : W3Schools
+* Code on how to do the sadow-box used on pictures in gallery came from information on : [W3Schools](https://www.w3schools.com/css/css3_shadows_box.asp)
 * Code on how to create sig up box was based on CI Love Running Project